aws/redshift-test-drive/README.md

  ```
  make setup
  ```
- 03. Refer to the Table of Content which will point out the different tols and README links of your interest.
+ 03. Refer to the Table of Content which will point out the different tools and README links of your interest.

 <br>